 My Sweet Audrina by V.C.
 Andrews [Episode 3]

 To the Devil, A Daughter by Dennis Wheatley [Episode 4]

 R.L.
 Stine's Goosebumps [Episode 5]

 The Incal by Alejandro Jodorowsky and Moebius [Episode 7]

 Strangely Beautiful by Leanna Renee Hieber [Episode 10]

-Gilded Needles by Michael McDowell [coming in June 2017 for Episode 11]
+Gilded Needles by Michael McDowell [Episode 11]

 In this episode, Kate and Jack talk about BleakWarrior, Alistair Rennie's 2016 novel in the New Weird genre that at least one reviewer has linked to black metal.
 Jack provides some far more accurate (and alluring!) descriptions: "as if SoulCalibur were a porno directed by Alejandro Jodorowsky" OR "as if you got your weirdest friend drunk on cheap tequila and asked them to describe what He-Man would be like if it were dirty and a bit Shakespearean."
 A race of super-humans leaps through time and space in search of ultra-violent battles and super-kinky sex in this sordid tale that your hosts enjoyed far more than they should have.